esandre/esandre.github.io/_posts/blog/2022-07-22-craftmanship-is-not-primitive-engineering.md

 Craftsmanship is as old as the tool and will never disappear totally in favor of industry.
 Its main advantage, which guarantees its survival in lean times, is resilience.
 Whereas engineers are process specialists, craftsmen are specialists of a raw material.
 They do not produce a specific good, but have extensive knowledge of a material and the tools needed to shape it.
 To put it in one word, they can adapt.

-{% include helper_image.html src="/resources/images/content/monoculture.png" size=4 float="start" caption="Monoculture means mono-outlet." %}
+{% include helper_image.html src="/resources/images/content/monoculture.png" size=4 float="start" caption="Monoculture means mono-outlet.
+<br/>Translation: <i>450 tons of unsold potatoes due to the lockdown.
+Villiers-Herbisse, Aube.
+Agriculture: a commercial potastrophe.</i>" %}

 The Covid crisis confirmed this theory: the artisans were at the forefront of mask production, long before the industrialists managed to reorient their production, when their machines enabled them to do so.
 And the most diversified and least industrialized farmers were the ones who best weathered the crisis (without wasting public money, I mean).